makerspet/pcb/esp32_breakout/README.md

 - brushed motors require an additional driver module board
   - I recommend the L298N driver module due to its low cost, wide availability, 35V max voltage (i.e. exceeding 24V that we need).
 L298N handles 2A continuous and 3A peak (again, more than we need).
   - However, [L298N](https://www.st.com/resource/en/datasheet/l298.pdf) is not the most efficient driver module out there.
 You can increase its efficiency (i.e. your robot's battery life) by using motors with higher voltage, i.e. 24V.
+- changed motor connectors from JST PH to JST ZH
+- changed ultrasonic distance sensor connector from 2.54mm header to JST ZH

 ## v1.2.1
 - added support for 12V motors